Amazing Health Benefits of Eating A Spoonful Of Ghee Daily!

 Table of Contents

-By Dietician Avni Kaul — Gold Medalist, M.Sc.
+By Dietitian Avni Kaul — Gold Medalist, M.Sc.
 Food & Nutrition, Lady Irwin College, University of Delhi | Founder, Nutri Activania

 The renowned Ghee or clarified form of butter has been a staple in several Indian cuisines for centuries.
 Whether it is flavoured or plain, ghee is used hugely in Indian cooking.
 The reason ghee is widely used is because of the several health benefits it has.
-Renowned Dietician and weight loss nutritionist Avni Kaul shares some of the health benefits of eating Ghee.
+Renowned Dietitian and weight loss nutritionist Avni Kaul shares some of the health benefits of eating Ghee.

-desi ghee benefits by Dietician Avni Kaul
+desi ghee benefits by Dietitian Avni Kaul

 Nutritional powerhouse